ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/005-using-scenes.md

 1. Select one in the Scenes pull-down button in the Main Window
 1. Select one in the Scenes menu at the top of the screen.
-1. Select one in the Scenes Window—you must click its icon to trigger the scene.
+1. Select one in the Scenes Window—you must click its {% inlineicon run-scene 30 %}run scene{% endinlineicon %} icon to trigger the scene.
 1. Keyboard shortcut for Scenes 1–9 (<kbd title="command">⌘</kbd>+digit)
 1. Keyboard shortcut for next or previous scenes
     * <kbd title="command">⌘</kbd> <kbd>→</kbd> Next (higher number, lower in Scenes window)